 speaker

-Gilad Yavitz
+Gilad Yavetz

 speaker

-Great, thank you so much.
+Great.
+Thank you so much.
 I appreciate it.

 speaker

 Thank you.
 We'll now move on to our next question.
 Our next question comes from the line of Jack Hurley from Mizuho Group.
-Please go ahead, your line is open.
+Please go ahead.
+Your line is open.

 speaker

-Analyst at Mizuho Group
+Analyst, Mizuho Group

 speaker

-Gilad Yavitz
+Gilad Yavetz

 speaker